xcube-dev/xcube/docs/source/cli/xcube_edit.rst

 Examples
 ========

-The global attributes of the demo xcube dataset  `demo cube-1-250-250.zarr`_ do not contain the creators name not an url.
+The global attributes of the demo xcube dataset  `demo cube-1-250-250.zarr`_ in the examples folder do not contain the creators name not an url.
 Furthermore the long name of the variable 'conc_chl' is 'Chlorophylll concentration', with too many l's.
 This can be fixed by using xcube edit.
 A yml-file defining the key words to be changed with the new content has to be created.
 The demo yml is saved in the `examples folder`_.